birtwistlelab/SPARCED/README.md

 2. Make sure the dependencies listed above are installed
 3. Ensure you have a Kubernetes `config` file for your chosen cluster located in your `~/.kube` folder
 4. Edit the files in the `input_data` folder as needed.
 These values will be built into the *creation* of the model.
 For editing the values present for the model's *simulation*, see the directions accompanying the next step.
-5. Use `./kube-scripts/kube-load.sh <pvc-name> input_data` to load your input data to the PVC of the kube cluster
+5. Use `./kube-scripts/kube-load.sh <pvc-name> input_data` to load your input data to the PVC of the kube cluster. `kube-load.sh` assumes a `/workspaces` folder as the base of the PVC, and saves this input data at the path `/workspaces/$USER/input_data/`.
-6. Edit the `kube-nextflow.config` file located in the `configs` folder. (for help, see [here](www.placeholder.com))
+6. Edit the `kube-nextflow.config` file located in the `configs` folder. (for help, see [here](https://github.com/ebenz99/SPARCED-nf/tree/master/configs))
-8. Run from the command line with `nextflow kuberun . -C nextflow.config`
+8. Run from the command line with `nextflow kuberun ebenz99/SPARCED -c configs/kube-nextflow.config`
-9. After the run is finished, save your data from the PVC down to your laptop with `./kube-scripts/kube-save.sh <pvc-name> <work-directory>` (this `work directory` path is relative to your `workspace/$USER` directory in the PVC.
+9. After the run is finished, save your data from the PVC down to your laptop with `./kube-scripts/kube-save.sh <pvc-name> <work-directory>` (`kube-save.sh` will find your `work directory` path as relative to your `workspace/$USER` directory in the PVC.
 So with the default configurations, it should just be `work`)

 ## Debugging

-1. kube-uncorrupt
+- `kube-scripts/kube-login.sh <pvc-name>` - this command allows you to get a shell into the PVC you specify.
+This can be helpful to delete unwanted data, verify the path to data, and more.

 ## Containerized requirements